theforeman/foreman-installer/README.md

 # Overview

-A puppet-based installer that relies on scenarios to provide configuration and default scenario values.
+A [Kafo](https://github.com/theforeman/kafo)-based installer that relies on scenarios to provide configuration and default scenario values.
 Available scenarios are:

  * foreman